 Second International Summer School on Metaprogramming

-Metaprogramming is an approach to improving programs by treating program fragments (such as expressions or types) as values that the program can manipulate.
-Metaprogramming comes in various forms, including
+Metaprogramming is an approach to constructing programs by treating program fragments (such as expressions or types) as values that the program can manipulate.
+Metaprogramming comes in various forms — for example,

 The goal of the summer school is to explore the state-of-the art in metaprogramming and its applications, covering both theory and practice.